-- Click the Reports drop-down arrow, and then select Report Manager. - 2.
+- 1. Click the Reports drop-down arrow, and then select Report Manager. - 2.
 Click Add. - 3.
 On the Report Editor's Type tab, type a Display name and ID for the report. - 4.
 Uncheck Show in Reports menu. - 5.
-In the Primary column field, select Color Map.

-- Type a location in your system so that you can preview the report (#floor_1 in the example).
+In the Primary column field, select Color Map. - 6.
+Type a location in your system so that you can preview the report (#floor_1 in the example).

 This location is only for testing your entries in the Report Editor.
+Associations to actual locations in the system are made in ViewBuilder.

+NOTE You can add more than one location if you want to see more in the preview.

+Click Add.

-Associations to actual locations in the system will be made in ViewBuilder.
-NOTE You can add more than one location if you want to see more in the preview. - 7.
-Click Add. - 8.
-Optional: Select Include equipment color column if you want to automatically include a column for i-Vu® Pro equipment colors.
+8. Optional: Select Include equipment color column if you want to automatically include a column for i-Vu® Pro equipment colors.